cmatan10/erc4337_usingAlchemyBundler/README.md

-# ERC4337 Example Project
+# Full implementation of ERC 4337 using Alchemy bundler

 ## Overview
 This repository showcases a practical implementation of ERC4337, a standard for smart contract-based accounts, by demonstrating a complete workflow for minting an ERC721 token.
 The project involves setting up a smart contract environment on the Mumbai test network and executing user operations.
 Key components include:
-- **EntryPoint**: Manages user operations - created by alchemy.
+- **EntryPoint**: Manages user operations - created by Alchemy.
 - **AccountFactory**: Responsible for creating new accounts.
 - **Paymaster**: Transactions sponsor for SimpleAccounts.
 - **SimpleAccount**: A basic account structure for users.